-If you have been in Kenya for the past week, you were definitely in the thick of one of the worst nationwide power outages.
+If you were in Kenya in January, you were definitely in the thick of one of the worst nationwide power outages.
 The country was plunged into three power strikes in just a short period of 24 hours.
 The blackout happened after towers supporting a major electricity transmission line collapsed.
 It took hours for the utility firm responsible, Kenya Power, to restore the operation.

 In a period where a lot of people are working and studying from home, panic and uproar were inevitable.
 Internet connection was disrupted, devices ran out of power, and life come to a standstill for most.
 It is not the first time too, and it won’t be the last.